kirk-allen-ryan/Pediatric-Pain-Analgesia-Analysis/README.md

 This phase of the study focused on clinical outcomes using the previously cleaned and standardized cohort.

 * **Length of Stay (LOS):** Calculated rigorously by subtracting the **Patient-Out-of-Room (POR) timestamp** from the **Discharge Timestamp**.
 This defined the final max POH value used in survival and regression models.
-* **Complication Classification:** The following clinical events were categorized as complications for analysis; incidence determined (by POH) as either symptoms charted as Clinical Events, or by contravening medication given with explicit orders
+* **Complication Classification:** The following clinical events were categorized as complications for analysis; incidence determined (by POH) as either symptoms charted as Clinical Events, HIM diagnosis codes, or by contravening medication given with explicit orders.
+The heatmap summarizes statistical differences vs Morphine-PCA, faceted by Post-Operative-Day (POD).

     * **Muscle Spasm**
     * **NV:** **(Post-Operative Nausea and Vomiting)**